junxit/us-congress-bills-110/bill.md

   - **(2)** in section 8G(c) by inserting “(1)” after “(c)”, and by adding at the end the following:
     > - **(2)** The term of office of each Inspector General shall be seven years.
 An individual may serve for more than one term in such office.
 Any individual appointed to fill a vacancy in such position, occurring before the expiration of the term for which his or her predecessor was appointed, shall be appointed for a full 7-year term.

-- **(c)** *Application* The amendments made by this section shall apply to any Inspector General appointed before, on, or after the date of the enactment of this Act.
-The term of office of an Inspector General serving on such date of enactment is deemed to begin on such date of enactment.
+- **(c)** *Application* The amendments made by this section shall apply to any Inspector General appointed on or after the date of the enactment of this Act.

 ## § 3.
 Direct submission of budget requests to Congress